Identities overview

 Users

-• Authorised user is an individual that has been invited by the root userRoot user The individual who creates the identity.
+You can optionally invite additional users to an identity at any time.
+These are typically referred to as authorized users - the same kind of user as the root userRoot user The individual who creates the identity.
 For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
 For consumer identities, the root user is the owner of the identity.
-Every identity must always have one root user. (or another user with the Access Management role) to act on the identity's behalf.
+Every identity must always have one root user., just invited later and not bound to the Admin role.
+See Invite additional users for the flow.

 Roles